emilyantosch/shc_pr3_vl/SOL2/slides_10/main.typ

 #slide[
   #text(size: 18pt)[
-    - Erzeugung und Starten des Threads in FlashLight:
+    - Creation and starting of the thread in FlashLight:
     ```java
     public static void main(String[] args) {
         FlashLight flashLight = new FlashLight();